A-gmaE-programmer/boolstatementparser/README.md

 To run
 `python truthTable.py`

-Boolean statement is parsed from left to right, prioritising statements in backets and not inversions Supports `AND`, `NAND`, `OR`, `NOR`, `XOR`, `NOT`
+Boolean can be evaluated from left to right or based on the order of operations Statements in backets are prioritsed as well as NOT operations Supports `AND`, `NAND`, `OR`, `NOR`, `XOR`, `NOT`

-TODO: implement an interpreter that supports order of operations

 # Using as a library
 ```python